danjacobellis/EE445S-lab/docs/lab3.md

 In addition to the code you modified, make sure to include.

-1. Theoretical magnitude response values of bandpass filter (tabulated).
+1. Theoretical magnitude response values (tabulated).
+    * For FIR bandpass filter (week one)
+    * For IIR bandpass filter (week three)

-2. Measured magnitude response values of bandpass filter (tabulated).
+2. Measured magnitude response values of (tabulated).
+    * For FIR bandpass filter (week one)
+    * For IIR bandpass filter (week three)

 3. Plot of theoretical response on top of or next to a plot of your measured response.
+    * For FIR bandpass filter (week one)
+    * For IIR bandpass filter (week three)

+4. C code for filter implementations
+    * IIR filter in direct form
+    * IIR filter using cascade of second order sections

 ### IV.
 Discussion